-Hockey played with eleven players on a full size outdoor field will continue to be the main focus of the sport with Indoor Hockey as an alternative version of the game closely linked to the outdoor version.
-Against this background, the FIH is nonetheless keen to present a game which is adaptable, based on a smaller number of players, with simplified rules and exciting.
+Hockey played with eleven players on a full size outdoor field will continue to be the main format of the sport with Hockey5s incorporating Indoor Hockey as an alternative version of the game which supports both the global development of hockey and enhancing the skills and enjoyment of the players.
+Against the background of the main format of the game, the FIH is keen to present a game which is adaptable, based on a smaller number of players, with simplified rules and exciting.
 This is Hockey5s.

 How Hockey5s can be adapted and played flexibly will be explained later in this introduction.
-Firstly however, the role of Hockey5s in the 2014 Youth Olympic Games is explained.